 We are past the days of tempered language on the levels of certainty around human-caused global warming.
 The first sentence of the AR6 Working Group I Summary for Policymakers reads: “It is unequivocal that human influence has warmed the atmosphere, ocean and land.”
 What’s more, society has moved beyond the question of whether or not climate change is real.
 Climate deniers are increasingly on the fringes, and mainstream politics in nearly every country acknowledge the unavoidable reality of the climate crisis.

-A Chinese laborer loads coal into a furnace as smoke and steam rises from an unauthorized steel factory in Inner Mongolia, China.
+A Chinese laborer loads coal into a furnace as smoke and steam rise from an unauthorized steel factory in Inner Mongolia, China.
 Photo: Kevin Frayer/ Getty Images

 2. The world’s goal of limiting warming to 1.5°C is looking increasingly out of reach.